|Max Headroom||N/A||Bridge Clearance||N/A|

 A glass partition and glass door separate the master shower from the master head.

-The master head, clearly it isn’t as large as the master head on a larger yacht -- the benefit of the midships full-beam stateroom had to end somewhere.
-But the head is quite comfortable with adequate storage.
-The shower stall is separated from the head by a clear glass partition and clear glass door, adding to the sense of space here.
+The master head gets the benefit of the midships full-beam stateroom.
+The shower stall is separated from the head by a clear glass partition and clear glass door.

 The VIP stateroom in the bow includes an island queen bed, two hanging lockers and two drawers within the foot of the bed.
 The optional 26’’ television mounts on the port bulkhead by the foot of the bed, and the en-suite door to the head is across the boat on the starboard side, also near the foot of the bed.

 The guest head is just a bit smaller than the master head, although still quite functional.
 As with the master, the guest shower stall is separated from the head by a clear glass door.
-A second entranceway directly into the guest head from the main hallway provides access for guest sleeping in the salon or starboard stateroom.
+A second entranceway directly into the guest head from the main hallway provides access for guests sleeping in the starboard stateroom and as a dayhead.

 Three overhead hatches, one in each guest stateroom and another within the guest head, add light and fresh air without the liability of opening portlights this far forward in the hull side, where they would take a beating in a head sea.

-The forward-most hatch lifts for engine room access.
+The forward-most hatch in the deck lifts for engine room access.
 The aft hatch covers the lazarette.
 This aft-seating option includes additional lazarette access directly from the stern platform.

-The engine room is entered through a hatch in the cockpit sole.
+The engine room is entered through a hatch in the aft deck sole.
 Engines are forward.
-The generator sits aft to starboard and batteries aft to port.
+The standard 21.5 kW generator sits aft to starboard and batteries are aft to port.
 Access is good to all equipment, particularly the fuel filters mounted between the engines on the forward bulkhead.

 Fuel tanks outboard of the engines include sight glasses for foolproof fuel monitoring.